The Plaine du Cul-de-Sac went from being a productive agricultural area to a gang lair divided into several groups

-They quickly surrounded me and pointed their guns at me,” he says.
+“They quickly surrounded me and pointed their guns at me”, he says.
 Fortunately, one of them, who seemed to be the leader, ordered them to let me go.
 They obeyed.

-The Comme il faut worker, the Tobacco Company, was still in shock.
+The Comme il faut tobacco company employee was still in shock.
 However, the next day, at 6 a.m., he took the same road to go to work.
-I don’t really have the choice,” he says.
-Whether you decide to go through Croix-des-missions or Drouillard, the risk is the same.”
-The fact is that the entire Plaine du cul-de-sac has become a stronghold for gangs.
+“I don’t really have the choice, he says.
+Whether you decide to go through Croix-des-missions or Drouillard, the risk is the same”.
+The fact is that the entire Plaine du Cul-de-Sac has become a stronghold for gangs.

-In fact, the area is a strategic territory.
+In fact, the plain is considered a strategic area.
 Sony Laurole, a PhD student in geopolitics at the University of Paris VIII, believes that it is the geographical position of this large plain that makes it very attractive to gang members.
 “It is crossed by several interregional roads”, he explains.
-Tactical fallback options are a lot, and they can also blend in if needed.
+The potential tactical shortfalls are great, but it also allows for easily blending in with the masses, when necessary.
 In addition, the Plaine du Cul-de-Sac is linked to the eastern side of the island by the national road that leads to the Dominican Republic.
 This allows armed groups to obtain assault rifles from the neighboring country.

-It’s geostrategic,” says Sony Laurole.
-Without a gun, a gang member can easily pose as a kind citizen.
+“It’s geo-strategic, says Sony Laurole.
+Without a gun, a gang member can easily pose as a simple civilian”.

-It’s a prejudice against the poor,” she explains.
-The gangs we have today are a new reality.
-It’s crime.”
-“If they do “politics,” it’s just to advance a criminal plan,” the expert states.
-According to her, slums certainly give a bad image, but blaming the people who live in these areas does not make sense.
+“It’s a prejudice against the poor, she cries.
+The gangs we have today are an unprecedented phenomenon.
+It’s crime.
+If they are involved in “politics,” it’s just to advance a criminal agenda”, the expert states.
+According to her, slums certainly project a bad image, but blaming the people who live in these areas does not make sense.

 Sony Laurole seems to support this idea.
 “As a crowded area, the plain is a strategic space for elections.
 That said, controlling as many neighborhoods as possible means, for any politician and potential candidate in the next election, having control of the votes ahead of time.
-It goes through the gangs as electors are likely to vote for candidates supported by the gangsters who control their areas.
+It goes through the gangs as electors are likely to vote for candidates supported by the gangsters who control their areas”.

 We are experiencing what Sony Laurole identifies as a kind of balkanization of the country.
 Depending on the area controlled, the presence of the population is not always necessary for these gangs.
 “Even without many people, an area can be used.
 Martissant is an example, it is emptied of its population, and every house has become a hideout.

 Gangs rout the State.
 This is what Emmanuel Pierre Saint, technical coordinator at the Civil Protection Department, regrets.
 In the Plaine du Cul-de-Sac or elsewhere, the authorities cannot defeat them.
-At the beginning of May 2022, civil protection had to accompany the residents of the Plain who were fleeing the war between Chen Mechan and 400 Mawozo.
-However, the institution is only activated during hurricane times or during natural disasters.
-This is not our mission,” he adds, “but that of the State, he specifies.
+At the beginning of May 2022, civil protection had to accompany the residents of la Plaine who were fleeing the war between Chen Mechan and 400 Mawozo.
+However, the institution is only activated during hurricane season or during natural disasters.
+“This is not our mission” he adds, “but that of the State”, he specifies.

-Not against the idea that banditry is political, Sony Laurole questions itself.
-These people who are gang members, the geographer doubts their ability not only to self-supply themselves with weapons but also to understand all the stakes of their actions.
-“These are instruments,” he concludes.
-From who?
+Not against the idea that banditry is political, Sony Laurole questions himself.
+These people who are gang members, the geographer not only doubts their ability to supply themselves with weapons but also to understand all of the stakes of their actions.
+“They are instruments”, he concludes.
+For whom?
 Why?
-What is the project?… The list of unanswered questions is still very long.
+To what end?… The list of unanswered questions is still very long.

 English translation by Didenique Jocelyn.